joshdewhurst/Sudoku/README.md

 # Sudoku Solver

-This is a C++ program that generates a random Sudoku board and solves it using backtracking.
+This is a C++ program that generates and solves Sudoku puzzles using backtracking.
+The program generates a random Sudoku board, solves it using the backtracking algorithm, and prints the solution to the console.

 ## Installation